Open Domain Dialogue Generation with Latent Images: Methodology

-The image reconstructor is pre-trained with $\mathcal{D}_I$ by concatenating textual context $C$ and response $Y$ as $\mathcal{T}$.
-The objective of learning is given by where $\mathcal{L}_{G_i}$ is the adversarial loss of $G_i$ which is defined as In Equation (\ref{eq:geni_obj}), $D_i$ is the discriminator corresponding to the generator $G_i$.
-The first term is the realism adversarial loss by which $G_i$ tries to fool $D_i$ with a generated image, and the second term is the text-image semantic consistency adversarial loss which determines if the generated image is consistent with the text condition. $D_i$ is alternatively trained with $G_i$ under an objective given by where $I_i$ a real image re-scaled to adapt to $D_i$.
+In Equation (\ref{eq:geni_obj}), $\mathrm{D}_i$ is the discriminator corresponding to the generator $\mathrm{G}_i$.
+The first term is the realism adversarial loss by which $\mathrm{G}_i$ tries to fool $\mathrm{D}_i$ with a generated image, and the second term is the text-image semantic consistency adversarial loss which determines if the generated image is consistent with the text condition. $\mathrm{D}_i$ is alternatively trained with $\mathrm{G}_i$ under an objective given by

+where $I_i$ a real image re-scaled to adapt to $\mathrm{D}_i$.
 Note that we do not include the DAMSM loss \cite{xu2018attngan} and the STREAM loss \cite{qiao2019mirrorgan} in the objective, since we find that they increase the cost of learning but do not make much difference in response generation.